 -

 There is no killer app yet, but we'll get there with the attention it got at WWDC.
 The killer app is the UX itself.
 Everything combined makes it frictionless, easy to use and understandable.
-Just as the iPhone did for Smartphones, Vision is doing for 'spatial computing' (read: AR/VR) - Gestures are kept simple and easy.
+Just as the iPhone did for Smartphones, Vision is doing for 'spatial computing' (read: AR/VR) - I still agree on my opinion here, but I'd like to see what our 'average persons' will tell us after they experience it. - Gestures are kept simple and easy.
 See below, and you can add custom ones yourself

 And let's make a positive example out of that, having to do work with confidential information is no longer a problem since that only exists in your headset (and activating or putting it on needs your 'pupil ID' to be recognised)

-The vision headset would give me much more space, serenity and, as said, privacy to work in case I need it.
-I could easily lay out ideas in front of me, gather information using different apps and browse not in tabs but in a virtual world more fluidly than the awkward interactions a trackpad and keyboard give me.
+The vision headset would give me much more serenity and focus to work.
+I could easily lay out ideas in front of me, gather information using different apps and browse not in tabs but in a virtual world more fluidly than the awkward interactions a trackpad and keyboard give me, especially as the app ecosystem develops over time.

 If I were travelling by S-bahn or tram in Berlin, I would hesitate to put it on.
-Yes, we also got used to headphones and cameras there, but privacy is significant in Germany.
-Who knows what people secretly do within their spatial computing world with what they see around them?
+Yes, we also got used to headphones and camera(phones) there, but privacy is big in Germany.
+Who knows what people secretly do within their spatial computing context with what they see around them?
+Even though I can imagine 'blurring out' people's faces to get more serenity in the S-bahn is kinda cool a gimmick.

-On the plus side, the vision Pro could be an extension of my personal being – a way to express myself by showing what I'm watching or listening to on the external screen, not that different from the clothes I wear or the gadgets I use (airpod or similar like these headphones below)
+The vision Pro could also be an extension of my personal being – a way to express myself by showing what I'm watching or listening to on the front screen, not that different from the clothes I wear or the gadgets I use (airpod or similar like these headphones below)

-Being back home, I'd be happy to ignore the big screen in the living room to watch a show I only like or have a little gaming session after work.
+Being back home, I'd be happy to ignore the big screen in the living room to watch a show I only like or have a little gaming session after work, even using Xbox or GeForce now for some 'real' games that run in the cloud.
 I could turn a small desk or kitchen table into a productive environment.
-Still, I'm more interested in how it can enable garden planning, a DIY project or assist me in repairing things that don't take place in an office setting.
+I'm also curious in how it can enable garden planning, a DIY project or assist me in repairing things that don't take place in an office setting.

 Where other headsets have found a fitness niche, Apple is not at that point yet.
 I wouldn't want to wear any more gadgets I already do during training, and they need to be solid when throwing around weights or going all out in a rowing session.
 Vision Pro is fragile.
-Vision fitness will be much better for this!
+Vision fitness will be much better for this – I can imagine a rayban meta form factor with Apple Tech would be great to deal with this.

 Time | Activity | Vision Pro Use Case |